rocky112358/UNIST_CSE364_Group2/README.md

 We implemented a program that takes 2 args from user input, a list of genres and an occupation, then prints the average score of the movie of the genre, by user of the occupation.

 ### How to install the program
-Download Dockerfile and run.sh from Blackboard
+1. Download Dockerfile and run.sh from Blackboard

+2. Put dockerfile and run.sh in the same directory path, build the image, and run the container.
 ```bash
 $ ls  # Dockerfile and run.sh should be in the same directory
 Dockerfile run.sh